Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

-\underline{Remarks:} we can adapt this second definition to other kinds of regularity.
-For instance, in this article, we will denote by $\mathfrak{diff}^{1+Lip}(K)$ the group of homeomorphisms of $K$ which locally coincide with a $C^{1+Lip}$-diffeomorphism between two intervals of $\mathbb{R}$, that is a $C^{1}$-diffeomorphism $\tilde{f}$ such that $\log(\tilde{f}')$ is Lipschitz continuous.
+\begin{remark} we can adapt this second definition to other kinds of regularity.
+For instance, in this article, we will denote by $\mathfrak{diff}^{1+Lip}(K)$ the group of homeomorphisms of $K$ which locally coincide with a $C^{1+Lip}$-diffeomorphism between two intervals of $\mathbb{R}$, that is a $C^{1}$-diffeomorphism $\tilde{f}$ such that $\log(\tilde{f}')$ is Lipschitz continuous. \end{remark}

 The generalizations of those two definitions to the case $r=0$ are not equivalent, but we will use this second definition to define the group $\mathfrak{diff}^{0}(K)$ : it is the group of homeomorphisms of $K$ which coincide locally with a homeomorphism between two intervals of $\mathbb{R}$.